vuolter/hono-compress/README.md

 Options passed to the compression engine to compress fixed-length content.

-Refer to the bun zlib options [documentation](https://bun.sh/docs/api/utils#bun-gzipsync) for more details.
+Refer to the bun Zlib [documentation](https://bun.sh/docs/api/utils#bun-gzipsync) for more details.

 ### streamOptions

 Defaults to `{}`.

 Options passed to the compression engine to compress streaming content.

+Refer to the node Zlib [documentation](https://nodejs.org/api/zlib.html) for more details.

 ### threshold